ANDDigest/Text-Mining_Hybrid_RE/README.md

 ## Results

-The pipeline achieved an accuracy of 0.772 (Matthews correlation coefficient) when evaluated on a corpus of experimentally confirmed protein interactions.
+The method achieved an accuracy of 0.772 (Matthews correlation coefficient) when evaluated on a corpus of experimentally confirmed protein interactions.

 ## Citation